PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 all wrappers and independent callers, removes one now-unused lowerer import, and preserves mandatory reconciliation, split fallback, raw result identity, and the full 128/128 store.
 Runtime injection proves all six stages directly.

+The next characterization fixes the remaining lowerer-local unbound-input repair mapping contract.
+It preserves indexed repair, mutation-positive static shape reconciliation with the returned graph index, the exact one-key result schema, and both primary/fallback callers.
+One strict expected failure requires a pass-module owner and one-return compatibility wrapper; production and the full 128-ID/128-owner store remain unchanged.
+Sequential affected validation completed with `392 passed, 1 xfailed`, and no model conversion was run.